-The mystical mountains of Vorizi, Spili
+The mystical mountains of Vorizi, Spili, Rethymno, Crete

 In those distant times, fires were lit on top of the mountain, their smoke curling into the sky and mingling with the clouds.
 It was the perfect atmosphere made for altered states of consciousness, a place where the boundary between human and the divine thinned.